 2. Laparoscopic Prostatectomy

-One of the most common treatments for prostate cancer involves the surgical removal of the prostate gland, known as Laparoscopic Prostatectomy
+One of the most common prostate cancer treatments for the surgical removal of the prostate gland is known as Laparoscopic Prostatectomy

 , or Radical Prostatectomy.
 Traditional radical prostatectomy requires a large 8-10 inch incision.

-3. da Vinci Robotic Prostatectomy: A Less Invasive Surgical Procedure:
+3. da Vinci Robotic Surgery: A Less Invasive Surgical Procedure:

-If surgery is the recommended treatment for prostate cancer, a da Vinci Prostatectomy
+If surgery is the recommended prostate cancer treatment, a da Vinci Robotic Surgery

-, a less-invasive surgical procedure called robotic prostatectomy
+, a less-invasive surgical procedure called robotic prostate surgery

 may be the right option.
-Robotic prostatectomy incorporates a state-of-the-art surgical system which enables a precise surgical procedure with reduced risks, minimal side-effects, and quick recovery time for patients.
+Robotic surgery incorporates a state-of-the-art surgical system which enables a precise surgical procedure with reduced risks, minimal side-effects, and quick recovery time for patients.